You’re wearing your lucky professional outfit. You’ve done your homework. You are ready to ace this by saying all the right things.

 The use of these – with the blanks properly filled in by you — should help convince the hiring manager that you’re what they’re looking for.

 “Thank you for taking the time to meet with me today.”
 Easy peasy, right?
 So obvious!
 When you meet the interviewer express gratitude that they took time out of their schedule to meet with you and give you a chance.
 This conveys that you’re polite and personable – something they need to know.
+On the personable side, be sure to also prepare your ice-breaker question – what you plan on asking during your small talk ahead of the interview.
+This will help ease the pressure and help your conversation move along more smoothly.

 “I was excited to learn about this job opportunity because…” I once conducted a survey asking hiring managers what was the one thing that would set one candidate above another, all things being equal with skills and qualifications, The winning answer by far was “enthusiasm.”
 Demonstrate your enthusiasm for the job by directly saying that you are excited and why.